 The Indian Film Festival of Cincinnati

-Cincinnati, June 15, 2019.
-The Indian Film Festival of Cincinnati (IFFC) - 'Engage Diversity Through Film" announces the its 3rd Annual Film Festival lineup of narrative and documentary features and short films, which will take place September 5th-14th, 2019.
+Cincinnati, January 15, 2020.
+The Indian Film Festival of Cincinnati (IFFC) - 'Engage Diversity Through Film" announces the its 4th Annual Film Festival lineup of narrative and documentary features and short films, which will take place April 23rd-26th, 2020.
 IFFC is the only Indian Film festival in Ohio and is organized by the India Cincinnati Sister City.
 The festival is widely recognized as the premiere showcase for prestigious and groundbreaking Indian, as well as International cinema.
 Many of the films were made in the US.

 Cincinnati plays host to an incredible world-class cinema in the heart of its vibrant and developing downtown district.
 Ratee Apana, Executive Director of IFFC states, “We are thrilled at the opportunity to share these films with the Cincinnati audience.
 These films cover a range of human experiences and social issues which will resonate with all communities.”

-The festival will have a soft opening with a contemporary classic film at the Cincinnati Art Museum in the Faith Auditorium on 5th Sept, at 6PM.
-Opening film nite, is 6th Sept with cocktails at 6PM followed by the film at 7PM.
+The festival will have a kick off for friends of the festival on March 1 at the Mariemont theatre.
+This is followed by a soft opening with a contemporary classic film on 23rd April, at 6PM.
+Opening film nite, is 24th April with cocktails at 6PM followed by the film at 7PM.

 We invite you to experience ten fun filled days of independent cinema from the Indian and South Asian diaspora across the globe!

-The festival includes industry panels on Thursday and Friday 9:30-11PM at 450 Lindner, University of Cincinnati with the actress director, Yamuna Srinidhi moderated by Todd Herzog of UC Film and Media.
+The festival includes industry panels on the 23rd in conjunction with the University of Cincinnati moderated and organized by Todd Herzog of UC Film and Media.
 This is free to the public.

 Individual tickets are available at the respective venues or their web sites.
-Tickets will go on sale August 15.
+Tickets will go on sale April 5.
 Ticket prices are $10.
-Passes are available starting July 30th. ($50 for 7 tickets) on our web site and at the Cincinnati Art Museum site.
+Passes are available starting July 30th. ($50 for 7 tickets) on our web site and at the theaters.

 Schedule of films below